 We assume a third-party attacker who can monitor and collect network packets from a limited geolocation range.
 We also assume an attacker who may join the system as a user to receive the semantic cookies from the web servers.
-This attacker might attempt to decode the format of either application-layer or transport-layer semantic cookies by analyzing the collected packets.
-Being able to decode the semantic cookie would allow the third-party attacker to intercept user information from network eavesdropping, or send fake data to distort the application developers' analytics results, i.e., data poisoning attacks [55, 94, 111].
+The attacker may try to decode the format of either the application-layer or transport-layer semantic cookies by examining across the collected packets.
 Nevertheless, the attacker should be computationally bounded and not be capable of decrypting ciphertexts that are encrypted using advanced cryptography algorithms, such as AES and TLS.